show_page.php1 : dn04a.jpg

 HISTORY: None

 HISTOPATHOLOGIC DESCRIPTION: Small intestine: Focally and markedly expanding the tunica muscularis, submucosa, and lamina propria, is an 8 x 4 mm, unencapsulated, well-demarcated, infiltrative neoplasm composed of round cells arranged in sheets and vague cords on a preexisting fibrovascular stroma and infiltrating between smooth muscle cells.
-Neoplastic cells have variably distinct cell borders, a moderate amount of pale, eosinophilic, finely granular cytoplasm, and a round to oval, centrally located nucleus with finely-stippled chromatin and one variably distinct nucleolus.
-Anisocytosis and anisokaryosis are mild, and the mitotic count averages 1 per 10 HPF (2.37mm2).
+Neoplastic cells have variably distinct cell borders, a moderate amount of pale, eosinophilic, finely granular cytoplasm, and a round to oval, centrally located nucleus with finely-stippled chromatin and 1-5 variably distinct nucleoli.
+Anisocytosis and anisokaryosis are mild, and the mitotic count averages 6 per 2.37mm2.
 Neoplastic cells are admixed with low numbers of eosinophils and rare lymphocytes and plasma cells.
 Within the tunica muscularis, neoplastic mast cells surround and separate myocytes.
-Neoplastic mast cells expand the lamina propria, surrounding and separating crypts that are often elongated, lined by cells with enlarged vesiculate nuclei that are often piling up, and contain mitotic figures within the more superficial mucosa (crypt hypeplasia).
+Neoplastic mast cells expand the lamina propria up to 1.2 mm in width, surrounding and separating crypts that are often elongated, tortuous, lined by cells with enlarged vesiculate nuclei that are often piling up, and contain mitotic figures within the more superficial mucosa (crypt hyperplasia).
 There is a focally extensive area of acute hemorrhage, fibrin, and edema within the inner circular layer of the tunica muscularis adjacent to neoplastic cells.

 MORPHOLOGIC DIAGNOSIS: Small intestine: Mast cell tumor, breed not specified, feline